Lucas di Grassi: 2016–17 season

-2017–18
+2017–18 season

 Di Grassi continued with Audi Sport ABT for the 2017–18 Formula E season.
 He had a poor start to his campaign, scoring no points in the first four races due to multiple problems relating to his car's powertrain, but took his first top-ten finish of the season at the Mexico City round, coming ninth.
 Thereafter, he took seven consecutive podium finishes which included successive victories in the Zürich ePrix and the first New York City race.
 Di Grassi finished second in the Drivers' Championship with 144 points and his and teammate Abt's form throughout the season helped Audi win their first Teams' Championship from Techeetah.
 After the season, he said to Autosport that he believed his standard of driving had improved from the previous season and called his comeback " a miracle", "The difficult part was not to get that mental spiral that you doubt yourself or anything during these first four or five races.
 I think I drove better this year than I drove last year because I didn't do any mistakes".

-2018–19
+2018–19 season

 Di Grassi won the 2019 Mexico City ePrix by overtaking Pascal Wehrlein a few meters before the chequered flag.
 He also won in Berlin later that year and would end the season 3rd overall in the standings with 108 points.

-2019–20
+2019–20 season

 Di Grassi scored his first podium of the 2019-20 season in Diriyah.
 The Brazilian finished 6th in the championship table with 77 points, despite this year being di Grassi's first Formula E season in which he did not manage to win a single race.